Jennifer Raia, Ph.D.

 - Wallett W, Borgo JS.
 2010.
 The impact of human presence on the rate of artificial nest depredation.
 Annual Undergraduate Research Symposium of the South Carolina Independent Colleges and Universities held at Greer, SC.
 (Oral)

 - English K, Borgo JS.
 2010.
 Observations of behavioral differences between fox squirrels and gray squirrels.
-Annual Coker College Undergraduate Research Symposium in Hartsville, SC.
+Annual Coker University Undergraduate Research Symposium in Hartsville, SC.
 (Oral)

 - Warner A, Borgo JS.
 2010.
 The relationship between the number of horses in a group and their vigilance behavior.
-Annual Coker College Undergraduate Research Symposium in Hartsville, SC.
+Annual Coker University Undergraduate Research Symposium in Hartsville, SC.
 (Oral)

 - Frey, S. N., M. R. Conover, J. S. Borgo, and T. A. Messmer.
 2003.
 Factors influencing pheasant hunter harvest and satisfaction.
 Human Dimensions in Wildlife.
 8: 275-284.